DuckyMomo20012/nmap-clone/README.md

 ./daytimetcpcli 127.0.0.1
 ```

-Next, you will need file `Make.defines` to compile necessary library, you can
+Next, you will need a file `Make.defines` to compile necessary libraries, you
-use sample file in folder `nmap` and `ping`.
+can use sample file in folder `nmap` and `ping`.

 OR: